abrennec/ofxadvanced/readme.md

 ## Course Description

-In this course, we will use [openFrameworks](http://openframeworks.cc) as our creative coding toolkit and will explore its capabilities to work with interactive audio and visuals.
+In this course, we will use [openFrameworks](http://openframeworks.cc) as our creative coding toolkit and will explore its capabilities to work with audio and visuals.
 To do so, we will first dive into the specifics of how openFrameworks implements audio and provides access to the underlying audio hardware APIs.
-Following that, we will generate sound using openFrameworks soundbuffers and output routines.
-We will implement the chromatic scale and interact with it.
-Next, we will visualize certain sound parameters and connect them with graphical sound objects.
-The interaction will primarily be user-driven.
-In a last step, we will explore image data tto drive our sound and potentially melody generation.
+Following that, we will synthesize sounds using openFrameworks soundbuffers and output routines.
+We will use MIDI control and the chromatic scale to create melody and interact with the sounds.
+Finally, we will explore how to visualize certain sound parameters and connect them with graphical sound objects.
+The interaction will primarily be user-driven yet in a last step we will explore image data to drive our sound generation.

 The assignments will help you understanding more advanced programming concepts of openFrameworks.
 Moreover, the coding assignments are intended to be built upon in the case you would like to extend them further.